neuromatch/climate-course-content/projects/docs/project_guidance.md

 **(2 hrs)** The first block of time will be spent preparing your proposal for submission.
 The proposal can be a list of bullet points or a coherent paragraph; do not worry about the structure too much.
 The goal is to structure your thoughts and ideas so that a person unfamiliar with the topic can understand the importance of your research question and approach.
   - **(30 min)**  By yourself, read [Ten simple rules for structuring papers](https://journals.plos.org/ploscompbiol/article/file?id=10.1371/journal.pcbi.1005619&type=printable).
 Pay close attention to figure 1, and how it specifies the same overall structure for the abstract, for each paragraph in the paper, and for the paper as a whole.
-  - **(1.5 h)** As a group, try to write a proposal for this project based on the way you understand it now, following the C-C-C scheme described in the Ten simple rules paper.
+  - **(1.5 hrs)** As a group, try to write a proposal for this project based on the way you understand it now, following the C-C-C scheme described in the Ten simple rules paper.
     - **Context:** scientific background and the knowledge gap your project will aim to fill.
 Include keywords and concepts that you identified in your literature review.
     - **Content:** your hypothesis and a description of the analyses and the results (positive or negative) you would need to answer your question.
     - **Conclusion:** the potential significance and societal impact of the work.